palantir/go-githubapp/README.md

 [as the application]: https://developer.github.com/apps/building-github-apps/authenticating-with-github-apps/#authenticating-as-a-github-app
 [as an installation]: https://developer.github.com/apps/building-github-apps/authenticating-with-github-apps/#authenticating-as-an-installation

-The `githubapp.BaseHandler` type embeds a `ClientCreator` so event handlers have easy access to GitHub clients.

 `go-githubapp` also exposes various configuration options for GitHub clients.
-These are provided when calling `githubapp.NewClientCreator` and through the `githubapp.NewDefaultBaseHandler` convenience function:
+These are provided when calling `githubapp.NewClientCreator`:

 - `githubapp.WithClientUserAgent` sets a `User-Agent` string for all clients
 - `githubapp.WithClientMiddleware` allows customization of the